-We open Avenarius' The Human Concept of the World, which appeared in 1891, and on page 120 of the first German edition we read: "The final result of our analysis concurs-although not absolutely (durchgehend) in the measure of the various points of view-with that reached by other investigators, for example, E. Laas, E. Mach, A. Riehl, W. Wundt.
+We open Avenarius' The Human Concept of the World, which appeared in 1891, and on page 120 of the first German edition we read: "The final result of our analysis concurs-although not absolutely (durchgehend), depending on the various points of view-with that reached by other investigators, for example, E. Laas, E. Mach, A. Riehl, W. Wundt.
 See also Schopenhauer."